 Standard Chartered and Rabobank say the Mexican peso is poised to extend its rally through the end of the year.
 With negative interest rates in many developed markets, Mexico’s 4.5% benchmark holds plenty of appeal to carry investors.

+The Mexican peso continued its good run in 2020 hitting the significant value of 20 to the US dollar November 23rd, as the oil price continues to improve and investors look for higher yield investments.
 The peso fortunes are connected to the oil market with oil high on the list of Mexico’s top exports.

 US interest also affect the peso because Mexico holds high levels of dollar-denominated debt, which becomes easier to repay when dollars are cheap and US rates are low.